-The City has attempted to curb illegal and unlicensed cannabis operations that have been operating throughout the City, as well as other municipal code violations by issuing citations for these violations, which include operating without a business license, lack of required building permits, and operating an unlicensed cannabis dispensary.
+The City has successfully curbed illegal and unlicensed cannabis operations, as well as other municipal code violations by issuing citations for these violations, which include operating without a business license, lack of required building permits, and operating an unlicensed cannabis dispensary.

 All commercial, residential, public assembly, and other buildings within a governmental jurisdiction are required to be constructed in accordance with the jurisdiction's municipal code provisions.
 Permitting regulates construction and property use to ensure safe, healthy, efficient, and accessible environments for human occupancy and habitation.

-Building permit violations can jeopardize public health and safety; and these citations hold violators accountable for unpermitted and illegal activity.
+Building permit violations can jeopardize public health and safety; hence, these citations hold violators accountable for any unpermitted and illegal activity.